 Overall, seagrass is in a state of decline in Great South Bay, and there has been a decline in eelgrass, specifically.
 Prior to the wilderness breach, surveys showed a significant reduction or complete removal of the eelgrass beds in some areas where eelgrass was historically abundant (e.g., the eastern bay in the town of Brookhaven and the shallows around east and west Fire Island).
 In other areas, such as the shallow areas between Watch Hill and Smith Point, widgeongrass was growing in habitat previously occupied by eelgrass.
 Hurricane Sandy caused significant overwash of sandy sediment and a shift of sandbars and a change in water quality.
 The water in the immediate vicinity of the wilderness breach is currently more marine in nature due to mixing with seawater, more moderate in temperature, and contains more oxygen.
 The more ocean-like conditions, including clearer water with better light penetration, higher salinity, more moderate temperatures including cooler summer temperatures, favor eelgrass.
 For eelgrass, there has been an increase in percent cover between 2009 and 2015 in certain areas just east of the wilderness breach where water quality has improved.

 Widgeongrass density has increased at 14 sites and decreased at 16 sites between 2009 and 2015; however, the direction of change has not been uniform throughout.

-Other habitats such as marshland, and the sediments on the bay bottom provide unique spatial resources for fauna at Great South Bay.
 Marshes provide habitat for shellfish and foraging habitat for shorebirds.
 Sand and mud sediments support unique benthic communities.
 In addition to the potential for expansion of eelgrass, there is also potential for new marsh habitat to develop in newly formed flood tide deltas and overwash areas that provide platforms on which marsh vegetation is likely to become established, given appropriate elevation and available propagules.
 These new flood tide deltas have the potential to support new marshes, which has occurred historically in other overwash areas throughout Great South Bay.
 The formation of the wilderness breach has contributed to the expansion of eelgrass beds, which in turn have been associated with increased fish and invertebrate production.
 There is potential for marsh habitat expansion on the developing flood tide deltas, which could likewise provide new habitats for floral and faunal species.